 The Cyclone Control Suite includes a Cyclone Control SDK which is a comprehensive API allowing multiple Cyclones to be managed simultaneously from a user-developed custom application that loads the provided Cyclone Control DLL.
 This blog post demonstrates how to utilize the SDK in LabVIEW®.

-The CYCLONE user manual and CYCLONE FX user manual contain a full list and description of the Cyclone Control SDK API in detail.
+The Cyclone LC user manual and Cyclone FX user manual contain a full list and description of the Cyclone Control SDK API in detail.

 - Sample project (labview_demo.lvproj)

 The Cyclone Control Suite and this sample project is included with the Cyclone LC and Cyclone FX Programmer Installation Software.